RBSC/Carnivore2/Doc/readme.txt

 The C2MAN utility allows to initialize the cartridge, add ROMs into the FlashROM, create custom configuration entries, edit the cartridge's directory.
 The C2MAN_40 utility is for MSX1 computers using the 40 character wide display, the C2MAN utility is for MSX2 and later computers.

+The C2MAN_40 utility sets the 40 character mode by default, however the C2MAN utility tries to detect the VDP's version and the current screen mode.
+On MSX1 computers, even on those that have v9938 VDP, the C2MAN utility will show a note that it's not optimized for the 40 character mode and ask whether it should continue.
+On MSX2 computers this note will be shown only if the screen mode is less or equal 40 symbols.
+On both MSX1 and MSX2 systems the note will not be shown if a command line is not empty, this is done to avoid user interaction during automated adding of ROMs into the cartridge.

 The utility supports the following command line options: